kyma-project/istio/docs/user/tutorials/01-00-x-forwarded-for-header.md

 > [!WARNING]
 > Deploy an Ingress Gateway Pod to multiple nodes if you enable `externalTrafficPolicy: Local` in production Deployments.
-> Switching externalTrafficPolicy may result in temporal increase in requests delay.
-Please make sure that this is acceptable.
+> Switching `externalTrafficPolicy` may result in a temporal increase in request delay.
+Make sure that this is acceptable.

 > [!TIP]
 > While using GCP or Azure, you can find your load balancer's IP address in the field **status.loadBalancer.ingress** of the `ingress-gateway` Service.